andreluizbvs/liveness_system/README.md

     cd liveness_system
     ```

-2. Create and activate the Conda environment:
+2. Create and activate the Conda environment (the first way, using the yml file, is recommended):
     ```sh
     conda env create -f environment.yml
     conda activate liveness